 Social media has become an important way for constituents to voice their opinions to their representatives in Congress.
-Every office uses social media differently, but nearly every Member of Congress has a Twitter and Facebook account.
+Every office uses social media differently, but nearly every Member of Congress has a Twitter/X, LinkedIn, Instagram, or Facebook account.
 Some Members use these accounts personally, and some accounts are maintained by staff.
 Most offices monitor social media chatter about their Members to get a sense of where public opinion stands.

-If you are already active on social media, using Facebook or Twitter could be a good way increase the visibility of your advocacy efforts.
+If you are already active on social media, using your accounts could be a good way increase the visibility of your advocacy efforts.
 When reaching out to your Member on social media:

 - Keep your messages simple and concrete.
-Character limits obviously necessitate this on Twitter, but it is a good strategy regardless.
-Asking your Member to vote yes or no on a particular bill or thanking them for remarks in favor of your issue are examples of simple outreach strategies. - Use hashtags associated with your effort and tag relevant organizations.
-This will help your issue "trend" and can give staffers an easy way to find out more, as well as loop other groups in on your message. - Don't expect a direct response from your Member-but you may be surprised.
+Character limits obviously necessitate this on Twitter/X, but it is a good strategy regardless.
+Asking your Member to vote yes or no on a particular bill or thanking them for remarks in favor of your issue are examples of simple outreach strategies.
+Be sure to tag the appropriate handles in your message. - Do some quick platform research.
+Some platforms want to help you engage with a Member of Congress.
+For example, Facebook has a badge4 you can enable on your profile to signal to an official that you are a constituent, increasing the chances of them engaging with you.
+Take a quick moment to see if other platforms have options to help you interact with officials.

+Engage with your community.
+Sometimes catching the attention of a Member on social media works best in numbers.
+Engage in conversation with other Advocates that rally around your similar views to create a bit more of a larger dialogue.
+Not only could this result in more eyes on your cause, but also the creation of a community to help continue the work.

+• Don't expect a direct response from your Member-but you may be surprised.
 Members receive a lot of messages from constituents on social media, so not receiving a reply is normal.
 However, some Members are known for actively engaging with constituents on social media.
+If you do receive a reply from a Member, don't forget to keep the conversation going!
+Find out who you can use as a point of contact outside of social media, or even where you can send additional materials to help the office learn a bit more about your cause.

-PRO TIP: Tag COSSA in your social media communications so we can amplify your message:
+PRO TIP: Tag COSSA in your social media communications so we can amplify your message: #WhySocialScience

-#WhySocialScience
+@COSSADC (Twitter/X)

+@COSSA1981 (Instagram)

-@COSSADC (Twitter)
+@COSSADC (LinkedIn)

 @SocialScienceAssociations (Facebook)